-When you need to convert a written text to speech in a web application, you can use the built-in Web Speech API.
-A look at the caniuse.com chart shows us that this API is widely supported in all modern browser: https://caniuse.com/#feat=speech-synthesis
+When you need to convert written text to speech in a web application, you can use the built-in Web Speech API.
+A look at the caniuse.com chart shows us that this API is widely supported in all modern browsers: https://caniuse.com/#feat=speech-synthesis

-Create a SpeechSynthesisUtterance object with the text to convert and then pass the object to the speechSynthesis.speak() method.
+object with the text to convert, and then pass the object to the speechSynthesis.speak()

 const utterance = new SpeechSynthesisUtterance('Hello World!');